traeger/google.maps.event.tap/README.md

-LongTap and LongPress Events
+LongTap Events
 =====================
-Adds LongTap and LongPress Events for the Google Maps API.
+LongTab Events for the Google Maps API.

 ```
 maps_enable_longtapevent(map, 300);  // longtab will be triggered after 300ms